redhat-developer/rhbk-quickstarts/extension/user-storage-jpa/README.md

 -----------

 This is an example of the User Storage SPI implemented using JPA.
-It shows you how you might use these components to integrate <span>RHBK</span> with an existing external custom user database.
+It shows you how you might use these components to integrate _Red Hat build of Keycloak_ with an existing external custom user database.
 The example integrates with a simple relational database schema that has one user table that stores a username, email, phone number, and password for one particular user.
-Using the User Storage SPI this table is mapped to the <span>RHBK</span> user metamodel so that it can be consumed by the <span>RHBK</span>
+Using the User Storage SPI this table is mapped to the _Red Hat build of Keycloak_ user metamodel so that it can be consumed by the _Red Hat build of Keycloak_ runtime.
-runtime.
 Before using this example, you should probably read the User Storage SPI chapter of our server developer guide.

 System Requirements
 -------------------

-You need to have <span>RHBK</span> running.
-It is recommended to use RHBK 22 or later.
+You need to have _Red Hat build of Keycloak_ running.
+It is recommended to use _Red Hat build of Keycloak_ 22 or later.

 All you need to build this project is Java 17 (Java SDK 17) or later and Maven 3.6.3 or later.